lyrall/lyrall.github.io/psuite/bpl-guide.md

 #### Bypass MEGA download restrictions with MegaDownloader and a VPN

 Should you be using MegaDownloader and your download comes to a hault, it is likely because MEGA has temporarily restricted downloads for your computer.
 They are able to identify you and your excess downloads by your IP address.
+To bypass this, you need to make your IP address appear different, which is the function of a VPN.
+Check out my [IPS Guide](ips-guide.md) for more info about VPNs and my recommendations/warnings concerning them.